Boi-ngo

-Boi-Ngo (stylized as BOI-NGO) is the sixth studio album by American new wave band Oingo Boingo, released in 1987.
+Boi-ngo (stylized as BOI-NGO) is the sixth studio album by American new wave band Oingo Boingo, released in 1987 by MCA Records.
+The tracks "Pain", "We Close Our Eyes" and "Not My Slave" were released as singles.

 Production

-Boi-Ngo was the third Oingo Boingo album to be self-produced by Danny Elfman and Steve Bartek (including So-Lo).
-The tracks "Pain", "We Close Our Eyes" and "Not My Slave" were released as singles.
+Boi-ngo was the third Oingo Boingo album to be self-produced by Danny Elfman and Steve Bartek (including So-Lo).